“Hey, when you wanted to leave,” my Contracts Manager asked me at the closure stage of my previous project. “One month!” I replied.

 Answer: The Stakeholder is any entity that is being or will be affected either positively or negatively by that project.

-For example, if a refinery is being installed at a Sea then the Sea-life will be negatively affected but the locals may get a huge rise in quality of daily life.
+For example, if a refinery is being installed at a Sea then the Sea-life will be negatively affected but the locals may get a huge rise in the quality of daily life.
 Both Sea-life and locals are included in stakeholder.

 We normally classify it as primary & secondary stakeholders.
 Primary stakeholders are also called Key stakeholders.
 Though, there are a number of classifications in textbooks.